pclus/git-tutorial/tutorial.md

 ### Branching for backups

-In small projects one usually works directly on the `main` branch.
 A simple workflow to backup progress before continuing is to create a new branch and push it to remote:

 ```